isomerpages/moe-bedoksouthsec/_ndlp/Frequently Asked Questions.md

 ● Theft due to forcible entry
 ● Robbery

-10. **What happens if the device is stolen/lost?**
+10. <b>What happens if the device is stolen/lost?</b>

 The insurance coverage is only applicable to situations of damages and loss where the student has taken all necessary precautions to safeguard the PLD.
 A police report will need to be made for the insurance claim.

-11. **Does a police report need to be made if a student loses his/her PLD due to negligence?**
+11. <b>Does a police report need to be made if a student loses his/her PLD due to negligence?</b>

 Accidental loss due to negligence in not covered by insurance and a new PLD will need to be purchased by the parents/student.
 The school will assist in purchasing a replacement PLD.

 12. **What if the PLD is faulty?**